 Frequently Asked Questions

-In ear monitors allow singers and musicians to hear each other through mix that is sent from a sound console to small amplifiers, usually clipped onto clothing.
-Earbuds connected to the monitor enable them to hear the monitor mix.
+In ears allow singers and musicians to hear each other through mix that is sent from a sound console to small amplifiers, usually clipped onto clothing.
+Earbuds connected to the monitor system enable them to hear the monitor mix.
 Check out this other post to find out more about how in ear monitors work.

 What is a click track?